 Red light therapy primarily depends on the wavelength that penetrates the skin and reaches mitochondria.
 Flicker may affect the intensity of the light in a small way, but small changes in the intensity, regardless of the frequency of these changes, are not something that affects the actual wavelength being administered.

 It is impossible to completely eliminate every kind of flicker from any light source, however, there are methods of reducing potential flicker to such a negligible level that any flicker that does occur has no potentially harmful effects.

 While there is no evidence that the effectiveness of red light therapy is affected by flicker, there is at least some possibility that exposure to flicker could lead to undesirable effects.
 For this reason and because we believe in listening to our customers, Mito Red has integrated proprietary technology into each of our red light therapy units, designed to make sure that our units do not create potentially harmful flicker.
 By investing in this additional safety step, Mito Red Light enables our device’s users to confidently get the benefits of red light therapy without the potential risks of flicker.

 Below are the testing results of our 3 series of lights, all registering well below 1%.

 Mito Red Original Series - 0.73%

 MitoPRO Series - 0.87%

-Mito Red Light provides a variety of red light therapy products that are designed to provide the specific wavelengths of light that are thought to help stimulate mitochondria and bring about the various positive effects of red light therapy.
-We welcome you to review our selection of high-quality products or to contact one of our expert representatives at +1 866-861-6486.
+Mito Red Light provides a variety of red light therapy products that are designed to provide the specific wavelengths of light that are thought to help stimulate mitochondria and bring about the various positive benefits of red light therapy.
+We welcome you to review our selection of high-quality products or to contact one of our friendly representatives at +1 866-861-6486.